TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          boolean

    Description
-         If this is true, the text is NOT printed.
+         If this is true, the text is **not** printed.

-         This feature may be used if you need a shadow-object to base a shadow on the text, but do not want the text to print.
+         This feature may be used, if you need a SHADOW object to base a shadow on the text, but do not want the text to be displayed.

    Default
          0